A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the prisoner Nelson Mandela really was the demon that the White Minority Government feared (Part Two)?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Beasts thread.
-Alternate Historian and 1 other(s) like this article.

 In 1994,on this day, one billion people from around the world watched the inauguration of South Africa's first black President, the lifelong Xhosa troublemaker known as Rolihlahla1 Mandela.